Serotonin: Crystal structure

-Biological role
+Cellular effects

 Serotonin is involved in numerous physiological processes, including sleep, thermoregulation, learning and memory, pain, (social) behavior, sexual activity, feeding, motor activity, neural development, and biological rhythms.
 In less complex animals, such as some invertebrates, serotonin regulates feeding and other processes.
 In plants serotonin synthesis seems to be associated with stress signals.
 Despite its longstanding prominence in pharmaceutical advertising, the claim that low serotonin levels cause depression is not supported by scientific evidence.

-Cellular effects

 Serotonin primarily acts through its receptors and its effects depend on which cells and tissues express these receptors.
 Metabolism involves first oxidation by monoamine oxidase to 5-hydroxyindoleacetaldehyde (5-HIAL).
 The rate-limiting step is hydride transfer from serotonin to the flavin cofactor.
 There follows oxidation by aldehyde dehydrogenase (ALDH) to 5-hydroxyindoleacetic acid (5-HIAA), the indole acetic-acid derivative.
 The latter is then excreted by the kidneys.

-Receptors
+Serotonin receptors

 The serotonin receptors are located on the cell membrane of nerve cells and other cell types in animals, and mediate the effects of serotonin as the endogenous ligand and of a broad range of pharmaceutical and psychedelic drugs.
 There are currently 14 known serotonin receptors, including the serotonin 5-HT_{1} (_{1A}, _{1B}, _{1D}, _{1E}, _{1F}), 5-HT_{2} (_{2A}, _{2B}, _{2C}), 5-HT_{3}, 5-HT_{4}, 5-HT_{5} (_{5A}, _{5B}), 5-HT_{6}, and 5-HT_{7} receptors.
 Except for the serotonin 5-HT_{3} receptor, a ligand-gated ion channel, all other 5-HT receptors are G-protein-coupled receptors (also called seven-transmembrane, or heptahelical receptors) that activate an intracellular second messenger cascade.
 The 5-HT_{5B} receptor is present in rodents but not in humans.

 In addition to the serotonin receptors, serotonin is an agonist of the trace amine-associated receptor 1 (TAAR1) in some species.
 It is a weak TAAR1 partial agonist in rats, but is inactive at the TAAR1 in mice and humans.

 The cryo-EM structures of the serotonin 5-HT_{2A} receptor with serotonin, as well as with various serotonergic psychedelics, have been solved and published by Bryan L. Roth and colleagues.